Fire and rescue services

 More information:

 If you plan to travel by road, research your planned route carefully, including regularly checking the official list of road closures (in Spanish), and take precautions to ensure your safety.
-You may face difficulties if attempting to enter Peru by land from Bolivia and Chile due to disruptions in the Peruvian regions bordering these countries.
-Immigration services could be closed, and transport disrupted.

 National or regional strikes can be called at short notice, further disrupting domestic air travel, public transport and road networks.